Information and Recommendations

 How Does Infection Spread?

 Coronavirus spreads primarily by contact with droplets from an infected person.
 When an infected person coughs or sneezes, tiny droplets of liquid are thrown out.
 These droplets quickly settle onto nearby surfaces and the floor.
 If you are standing within about 6 feet, the droplets could land on you directly or you might inhale them.
 Usually, however, the virus enters your body when you touch a droplet and then your hands bring it to your face, where it enters through the mucosa in your mouth, nose, or eyes.
 Less commonly, the virus can also be transmitted from solid surfaces such as steel and wood.
+It may also be transmitted through the gastrointestinal tract.

 How Can I Protect Myself and My Family?